- Price: $3,295 for a queen before discounts

 According to our survey, 76.6% of respondents (age 54 and above) with lower back pain shop for a new mattress to replace a worn and old bed, achieve pain relief from targeted support, or improve overall comfort.
 If you can relate, the Nolah Evolution 15″ is a great choice.

 This mattress offers zoned support from its coils and trademarked AirFoam.
-Nolah designed this foam to relieve pressure away from sensitive areas, mold to the body’s natural shape, redistribute weight across the mattress’s surface, and promote spinal alignment.
+Nolah designed this foam to relieve pressure away from sensitive areas, mold to the body’s natural shape, redistribute weight across the surface of the mattress, and promote spinal alignment.

 “When we put this mattress’s support to the test in each sleeping position, we could tell it did a good job.
 Our hips and shoulders gently sunk into the top layer, but it pushed back into our curves to provide contouring support,” said our average weight tester (130–250 pounds).
 “I also felt no pressure buildup in any position.”